Feeding Oils and Fats to Horses – The Natural supplies of Omega 3 and 6

 Copra – A viable Alternative?

 Coconut oil or more often coconut meal (copra) is commonly added to horses’ diets to promote condition.
-However, it’s low in Omega 6 and crucially contains zero omega 3s.
-Therefore, if you feed this as your only source of fat, your horse will become deficient in Omega 3.
-Coconut oil and copra are more than 90% saturated fatty acids consisting of mostly medium chain triglycerides which don’t exist in grasses.
+It is low in Omega 6 and crucially contains zero omega 3s.
+Therefore, if you feed this as your only source of fat and your horse has no access to grazing, your horse will become deficient in Omega 3.
+Coconut oil and copra are more than 90% saturated fatty acids consisting of over 60% medium chain triglycerides which don’t exist in grasses.
 One therefore has to query the value of feeding a saturated fat which a horse doesn’t usually get in his diet…

 Whilst rich in the long chain Omega 3 fatty acids, EPA and DHA, fish oils are higher in LA than ALA and can be contaminated with heavy metals such as copper or mercury and organic pollutants such as PCBs or dioxins.
 This poses the question as to whether it’s worth the potential risk.
 Palatability can also be an issue for some horses.
 After all, a horse doesn’t normally eat fish!